sutrolabs/census-docs/destinations/google-cloud-storage.md

 3. Under **Where do you want to sync data to?**, choose the name you assigned in Step 1 (we used GCS) as the **Connection**.
 Enter the **File Path** for the file where data will sync.
 The path can accept variables that will populate when the sync runs.
 See [File Path Variables](google-cloud-storage.md#file-path-variables).
 Confirm the file path in the **Template Preview** field.

     \_\_:bulb: _If the service account only has "Storage Object Creator" permissions, this file path needs to be unique per sync run_
-4. Under **How should changes to the source be synced?**, **Mirror** will be automatically selected.
+4. Under **How should changes to the source be synced?**, **Replace** will be automatically selected.
 This is the only supported sync behavior for GCS.
 5. Under **Which properties should be updated?**, choose whether to sync only **Selected Properties** or **Sync All Properties**.
 Syncing all properties will automatically add new properties to the sync if the model or database table changes.
 6. To test your sync without actually syncing data, click **Run Test** and verify the results.
 7. Click the **Next** button to see the final preview which will have a recap of what will happen when you start the sync.
 If you're happy, check the Sync Now checkbox and save the sync.